berylliumsec/nebula/README.md

 **ZAP**:

-The ZAP model currently only supports full scan.
+The ZAP model currently only supports "full scan".
+Be sure to use the terms full scan in your commands.

 - do a full scan on https://192.168.1.1
 - do a full scan on https://192.168.1.1 and spider for 5 minutes
 - do a full scan on https://192.168.1.1 and spider for 5 minutes and write the report to html file nebula.html

+**Nuclei**

+- do an automatic scan using only new templates on https://yourtarget.com
+- use only templates from author "joe" on https://yourtarget.com

 ## Links to videos: